-4.1.4 Neutral Lock/Parking Brake Latch: Located at the end of the handles.
-The purpose of these latches is to allow the operator to lock the drive levers in a "neutral" position where neither the wheel drive belts nor the brakes engage, or in a "park brake" position where the wheel drive belts are not engaged and the park brake is engaged.
-See Figure 9.
+4.1.3 Neutral Lock/Parking Brake Latch: Located directly above the drive levers.
+The purpose of these latches is to allow the operator to lock the drive levers in a "neutral" position where neither the wheel drive belts nor the brakes engage, or in a "park brake" position where the wheel drive belts are are not engaged and the park brake is engaged.
+To lock the drive levers in "neutral", squeeze the drive levers back, place thumbs on the upper portion of the neutral lock/park brake latches and move them to the rear.
+Release drive levers.
+To lock the upper portion of the neutral lock/park brake latches and move the drive levers back, place thumb on the upper portion of the neutral lock/park brake latches and move the drive levers back.
+Release drive levers (See Figure 12).